hannahwilbert/L3Networks1/src/products/professional-services.md

 vendorsTitle: Trusted by the Best, Built for You
 vendorsBody: |
-  We partner with industry-leading vendors to deliver cutting-edge professional services tailored to your needs.
+  We partner with industry-leading organizations to deliver advanced, reliable professional services tailored to your business needs.
+Our team combines experience, process discipline, and the Elevate Framework to ensure every initiative moves your business forward with measurable impact.

 proof:
   enabled: true